TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-22-tamuctf-2022-labyrinth.md

 With 50 steps and already 90 active states, the situation is pretty dismal.
 We'll need to find a better way of getting to the target address.

 #### CFGs to the Rescue
-Control flow graphs (CFGs) are directed graphs where nodes are blocks of code and edges indicate the direction the code can take.
+**Control flow graphs** (CFGs) are directed graphs where nodes are blocks of code and edges indicate the direction the code can take.
 By translating the program into a graph, we can utilise the many graph algorithms at our disposal.
-In particular, we're interested in the shortest path between a start node and target node.
+In particular, we're interested in the *shortest path between a start node and target node*.

 ![Path explosion 1.](/img/posts/misc/ctf/labyrinth/labyrinth-path-explosion-1.jpg){.w-30}
 ![Path explosion 2.](/img/posts/misc/ctf/labyrinth/labyrinth-path-explosion-2.jpg){.w-30}
 ![Path explosion 3.](/img/posts/misc/ctf/labyrinth/labyrinth-path-explosion-3.jpg){.w-30}
 {.center}

-Angr comes with a bundle of analysis modules; these include two CFG analysis strategies: `CFGFast` and `CFGEmulated`.
+angr comes with a bundle of analysis modules; these include two CFG analysis strategies: `CFGFast` and `CFGEmulated`.
 The former analyses the program statically (without actually simulating the code!), whereas the latter analyses the program dynamically (i.e. by simulating the code).

 Since the labyrinth elf only contains simple if-statements and function calls, and no obfuscation or complicated redirection whatsoever, we can construct a CFG statically!

-Working with graphs and nodes in angr is fairly straightforward.
-Angr CFGs are just instances of **networkx** graphs (a python graph library), so we'll need to import it to use its handy `shortest_path` function.
+Working with graphs and nodes in angr is fairly straightforward. angr CFGs are just instances of `networkx` graphs (a python graph library), so we'll need to import it to use its handy `shortest_path` function.

 ```py
     # Construct a CFG from the 1000 functions.